WFTDA Championships: 2009 Declaration of Derby

 Denver defeated Rocky 151–103 in the third place bout, greatly aided by forty-four points to nil scored in the later section of the first half.

-Oly dominated Texas in the championship bout, taking the title 178–100.
+Oly dominated Texas in the championship bout, taking the title 178–100 and being named the 2009 WFTDA Champions.

 2010 Uproar on the Lakeshore

+Uproar on the Lakeshore took place in Chicago, IL at the University of Illinois-Chicago Pavilion from November 5th through the 7th of 2010.

 The final was particularly hard-fought.
 The Oly Rollers built up a half-time lead, 84 points to the Rocky Mountain Rollergirls' 49, principally due to Atomatrix's power jams.
 Although she ultimately scored 101 points for Oly, Rocky Mountain were able to fight back in the second half.
 With one jam remaining, Oly retained an eight-point lead, but, jamming for the third time in a row, Rocky Mountain's Frida Beater scored nine unopposed points before calling off the jam, to secure a win by a single point.